apockill/robinhood_ynab_integration/README.md

 The "Checking" account will reflect purchases, sales, dividends, and transfers in and out of your robinhood.

-The "Stocks" account will be automatically updated to reflect the current value of your Robinhood account.
+The "Stocks" account will be automatically updated to reflect the current value of your Robinhood equity.

 # Instructions
 ## Setup